wks/homepage-source/blog/_posts/2024-02-22-ospp-good-bad-ugly.md

 ![Poster template]({% link /assets/img/ospp2023-poster.jpg %})

 Does it look good?
 Yes.
 It does.
 Well, it is good enough as a poster for an event like OSPP, but not *that* good.
-It is not the case that it is so good that it has to be drawn using best-of-the-breed tools like Adobe Photoshop.
-Can someone create a poster of similar quality (or even better) using only free software?
+I still don't quite like blue on blue, or white on light blue.
+It is not the case that it is so good, with all sorts of fancy effects, that it has to be drawn using best-of-breed tools like Adobe Photoshop.
+Could anyone create a poster of similar quality (or even better) using only free software?
 Given the result of the [wallpaper contest][wallpaper-contest], the answer is obviously yes.
 So the right question is not whether we should force using free software, but *why not*.
 OSPP stands open-source promotion plan, and the use of free software should be the default, the common sense, rather than something that needs to be 'forced'.

 ## They learned English for nine years and still couldn't read simple English articles.

-And when I shared the [interviews with Krita artists][krita-interviews], someone said he could not understand those interviews because he didn't speak English well.
+And when I shared the [interviews with Krita artists][krita-interviews], someone said he couldn't understand those interviews because he didn't speak English well.

 Seriously?
 I started learning English since the fourth year in primary school, and nowadays Chinese schools start teaching English as a compulsory course since the third year.
-By the time when students finish high school, they will have been learning English for at least nine years if they were not older than me.
+By the time when students finish high school, they will have been learning English for at least nine years (unless they were older than me and received worse education in their childhood).
 How could anyone learn English for such a long time and still can't understand simple articles like those?

 ## And they hated me.

 And someone mentioned me in the group chat, telling me he bought a Mac, a very expensive model, for opening proprietary image formats.
-I started to understand that someone already started to hate me since I complained about all those proprietary formats and irresponsible developers.
+I started to realise that someone already started to hate me since I complained about all those proprietary formats and irresponsible developers.